Expanded Access

 Improving the oral health of all means providing access to dental care for all.
-Nearly 74 million Americans lack access to dental coverage, even before the COVID-19 pandemic disrupted health care systems and resulted in millions of lost jobs.
-Many of those 74 million are a result of socioeconomic factors and racial inequalities that persist throughout the country and contribute to worse health outcomes for certain populations.
+But according to a 2021 survey conducted by the CareQuest Institute for Oral Health, an estimated 76.5 million adults, or 30%, do not currently have dental insurance.
+Many of those 76.5 million are a result of socioeconomic factors and racial inequalities that persist throughout the country and contribute to worse health outcomes for certain populations.
 To begin solving this problem, we need to break down the complex barriers that keep people from accessing oral health care and think differently about how we deliver it.

 Breaking Down Barriers